It’s easy to see the impact Dawn Staley has had on the University of South Carolina’s women’s basketball team.

 There, she found a love for the craft bouncing from gym to gym coaching high schoolers.

-“Being able to see myself on that level taught me a lot about myself as a young coach being able to know I can coach on any level,” Sessions says.
+“Being able to see myself on that level taught me a lot about myself as a young coach being able to know I can coach on any level,” says Sessions, who earned her degree at the College of Hospitality, Retail and Sport Management.

 She worked her way up from there to an assistant on Columbia’s Ridge View High School boys basketball team where she helped win two state titles.